What is personality development?

 Here are three practical steps.

-1. You wake up to the fact that mind has become your master and you feel the need to reclaim your authority.
+1. You wake up to the fact that mind has become your master and you must reclaim your authority.
+This realisation is not just a thought but a burning desire to change your life which could only happen when you get sick and tired of the mind being your master.

 2. You start working to turn negative thoughts into positive ones.